 - 1. Go over the introduction to the Declaration with the participants.
 Emphasize that this is a declaration and therefore is not legally binding. - 2.
-Allow participants to scan the summary of the declaration included in the Materials section. - 3.
+Allow participants to scan the summary of the declaration included in the Materials section on page 5-82 (Part.
+Man., p.
+5-66). - 3.
 Ask participants what it means to them to be a human rights defender.

-- 1. Divide the participants into three groups. - Go over the instructions with the participants and review the examples provided in the Materials section.
-You will also find a key of suggested answers in the Materials section. - 3.
+- 1. Divide the participants into three groups and go over the instructions with them. - Review the examples provided in the Materials section on page 5-85 (Part.
+Man., p.
+5-69).
+You will also find a key of suggested answers in the Materials section on page 5-89. - 3.
 Emphasize that they are identifying barriers that are imposed on them because of the work that they do as human rights defenders. - 4.
 Post flipchart sheets divided into three columns labelled: "Barriers to Human Rights Work", "Example", and "Article".

 - 5. Ask participants to fill in the first two columns. - 6.
-Refer participants to the summary of the Declaration included in the Materials section. - 7.
+Refer participants to the summary of the Declaration included in the Materials section on page 5-82 (Part.
+Man., p.
+5-66). - 7.
 Ask participants to fill in the third column on the flipchart.

-Have the groups post their flipcharts and allow time for participants to comment on the contents of the flipcharts.
+1. Have the groups post their flipcharts and allow time for participants to comment on the contents of the flipcharts.